Bike and Barge - North Holland

 Getting closer to our ship in Enkhuizen

 It was a good day to take advantage of the nice dining room/lounge.
-The people in the background belonged a 19 person family group from Alaska.
+The people in the background were part of a 19 person family group from Alaska.
 The older generation is on the left, the younger on the right.
 The patriarch and matriarch, 85 and 80 years old respectively, made the tour on Bike Fridays.

 The rain didn't stop us from making a trip to Aldi's in downtown Enkhuizen